gkhaburzaniya/pyscript-docs/docs/faq.md

     [recent change in Pyodide](https://github.com/pyodide/pyodide/pull/4576),
     such `Map` instances are
     [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) to behave like
     object literals.
-Conversion may not be needed anymore, and `to_js` may just work without the need of the `dict_converter`.
+Conversion may not be needed anymore, and `to_js` may work without the need of the `dict_converter`.
 Please check.

 MicroPython's version of `to_js` takes the opposite approach (for